 - Weatherize: You want your cold air to stay in and hot air to stay out.
 Some basic weatherization steps can prevent air loss when you need cool air the most.
 Seal air leaks with caulking and weather-stripping.
 Add insulation around air conditioning ducts.
 Lastly, make sure windows are properly closed and/or upgraded.

 - Landscaping 101: Avoid landscaping with lots of rock, cement, or asphalt on the south or west sides of your home.
-If it’s not shaded, it will increase the temperature around the house and radiate heat, which can contribute to longer run times from A/C or uneven temperatures in home. .
+If it’s not shaded, it will increase the temperature around the house and radiate heat, which can contribute to longer run times from A/C or uneven temperatures in the home.

-- Relieve from debris: Keep plants, shrubs, and other landscaping about 2 to 4 feet away from your outdoor unit to ensure adequate airflow.
+- Relieve debris: Keep plants, shrubs, and other landscaping about 2 to 4 feet away from your outdoor unit to ensure adequate airflow.

 - Install window film to save energy: A great home improvement idea is to install home window film or tint to the insides of your windows.
 Not only can it help keep your house cooler in the summer, but also warmer in the winter